murrax2/CBIS-Education-4WD-Car-Xbox-Controller-Interface/README.md

 # CBIS Education 4WD Car Xbox Controller Interface
-Lets you control the CBIS Education 4WD Car with an Xbox remote, just interfaces with the website controller to press buttons when you press buttons on the remote.
+Lets you control the CBIS Education 4WD Car with an Xbox remote, just interfaces with the robot's website to send button presses when you press buttons on the remote.

 ## Dependencies
-inputs
+inputs,
 selenium